zchryl/Position-Analysis-in-League/README.md

 ### Bivariate Analysis
 <br>
-I used a bivariate analysis scatterplot to visualize the relationship between ‘kills’ and ‘damage per minute.’
+I used a bivariate analysis scatterplot to visualize the relationship between `kills` and ‘damage per minute.’
 By knowing that DPM is a metric about only damage to enemy champions, we can suspect there is a positive correlation
 <br>

 <iframe